rishiCz/rishiCz/README.md

 Software Delveloper
 -------------------

-I am a software developer with 1+ years of experience, thriving to learn something new always!
+I am a software Engineer with 2+ years of experience, thriving to learn something new always!

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Here](http://rishicz.github.io/portfolio/)